Intervention (law): Canada

 It is often said that the role of intervenors is to "assist" the court in making a just decision on the dispute at hand.
 It is true that judges sometimes indicate that intervenors have aided the court in reaching a decision, the use of the word "assist" can be seen as misleading in that it implies the intervenor is acting altruistically.
 In general, the goal of the intervenor is to influence the court in making its decision, not just to "assist" the court.

 Canadian and British courts use the term "amicus curiae" in a more limited sense.
 Generally, in Canada, an amicus curiae is someone who has been specifically commissioned by the court to provide a viewpoint which the court believes is necessary and otherwise lacking.
 In contrast, an intervenor is someone who has applied to the court to be heard on a matter.
 For example, the Quebec Secession Reference (a case in the Supreme Court of Canada) had one amicus curiae and several intervenors.

+Hong Kong SAR

+Nonparties may intervene at the court's discretion if their presence is necessary to ensure that all matters in dispute can be effectually and completely determined, or if there is an issue arising from the relief claimed which would be just and convenient to determine with the nonparty.
+Relevant considerations in the exercise of this discretion include, for example, whether the intervener's legal or financial rights will be directly affected by the action, whether the intervener is in some way obliged to pay damages on a defendant's behalf, if the intervener's acts are connected to the action, and the presence of any common questions of law or fact.